TagirSharipov/quiz-sw/README.md

-# Quiz App with service workers
+# Quiz App with service worker

-This project is a Progressive Web App (PWA) built with Create React App.
+This project is a Progressive Web App (PWA) built with React.
 It leverages service workers to enhance the user experience by providing offline capabilities, handling unfinished quizzes, and managing rate limits.
 ## Features
 ### Offline Handling
 As a PWA, the Quiz App can function offline once it has been installed.
 This means that users can access the app and its cached content even without an internet connection, providing a seamless experience.
 The service worker caches essential assets and quiz data, ensuring that the app remains usable and responsive even when offline.

-## Handling Unfinished Quizzes and Managing Rate Limits

 ### Handling Unfinished Quizzes